telefonicaid/fiware-cygnus/flume/doc/design/interceptors.md

 Rules are tryed sequentially, and if any rules matches then the default destination for the notified entity is generated, i.e. the concatenation of the entity id, `_` and the entity type.

-The available <i>dictionary</i> of fields for concatenation is:

-* entitydId
-* entityType
-* fiwareService

-The matching table file is usually placed at `[FLUME_HOME_DIR]/conf`, and there exists a template within Cygnus distribution.
+The matching table file is usually placed at `[FLUME_HOME_DIR]/conf/`, and there exists a template within Cygnus distribution.

 The usage of such an Interceptor is:

     cygnusagent.sources.http-source.interceptors = de <other-interceptors>
     cygnusagent.sources.http-source.interceptors.de.type = es.tid.fiware.fiwareconnectors.cygnus.interceptors.DestinationExtractor$Builder